Use of Terms A-Z

 dependent – Use family member unless usage is in conjunction with a formal description of military benefits.

-diversity – All the different characteristics and attributes of individuals from varying demographics that are consistent with the core values of the Department of Defense, integral to overall readiness and mission accomplishment, and reflective of the nation we serve.
+diversity – All the different characteristics and attributes of individuals from varying demographics that are consistent with the core values of the Defense Department, integral to overall readiness and mission accomplishment, and reflective of the nation we serve.
 When creating content for Military Community and Family Policy, writers, designers and other team members should consider diversity and ensure that content represents a diverse audience in terms of age, race, differing abilities, ethnicity, gender identity and sexual orientation.

 DMDC – Appropriate for all references to the organization formerly known as the Defense Manpower Data Center.
 Due to their broadening business, the agency shortened its name to DMDC.